-However, WVT compacts better the energy for coarse resolutions (downto around 2^8 pixelimages) as the geometry, usually, gets simplified (e.g. staircase effects).
+information for the coarse resolution (up to 2^8 pixel-image) as the geometry, usually, gets simplified.
 Therefore, a combination CTT-WVT (CTT for finest resolution and WVT for coarse resolution) seems to be good candidate for a new compression codec.
 Also a metric should be developed to find the objective best scale for the turnover from CTT to WVT processing.
-Investigations are still needed to determine the adequate entropy coder for the resulting coefficients.
+Investigations are still needed to recognize the adequate entropy coder for the resulting coefficients.
 Indeed, the hierarchical structure exploited by the JPEG 2000 codec is not explicitly valid for our combination of methods.

-In a future work the combination of the coefficients from both transforms into zero trees representing the interscale dependencies will be studied.
+In a future work the combination of the coefficients from both transforms into zero trees (representing the interscale dependencies) will be studied.